ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    *  Clarified scope to focus only on name server responses, and not zone/registry data.

+Andrews, et al.          Expires 17 October 2022                [Page 8]

+Internet-Draft DNS Glue Requirements in Referral Responses    April 2022

    *  Reorganized with section 2 as Types of Glue and section 3 as Requirements.

-Andrews, et al.          Expires 14 October 2022                [Page 8]

-Internet-Draft DNS Glue Requirements in Referral Responses    April 2022

    *  Removed any discussion of promoted / orphan glue.